Table of Contents

 As a job seeker, remember that hiring managers and recruiters tend to peruse LinkedIn profiles rather quickly.
 Hence, being compelling, specific, and clear about your role is crucial.
 In connection with this, you should craft your headline in a way that gives your audience specific details to keep them engaged with your LinkedIn profile.

-We strongly suggest avoiding overused buzzwords and jargon that prospective employers may not be familiar with.
-Though it may sound compelling, it won’t get the attention you desire if your audience doesn’t fully understand what you’re trying to convey.
-Instead of using complex terminologies, focus on your prior experience and achievements.
+We do not suggest using jargon that your target audience may not be familiar with.
+Though it may sound compelling, it won’t get the attention you desire if they don’t fully understand what you’re trying to convey.
+Instead of complicating your headline with complex terminologies, use your prospective employer’s language and focus on your prior accomplishments.
 Highlight how you have helped your company increase revenue or achieve sales targets.
-Letting your works do most of the talking is one of the best ways to captivate your audience’s interest.
+Letting your work do most of the talking is one of the best ways to captivate your audience’s interest.

 The value you offer as a potential employee obviously goes well beyond 220 characters.
 Nonetheless, you need to distill the most relevant details down into a short sentence.
 The best practices above will help you create a LinkedIn headline that resonates with your target audience.
 Thus, making it easier for them to find you in their searches.